What is omnichannel experience design?

 Truly omnichannel retail and customer experience are seamless, whether a customer is shopping online, speaking to you on social media platforms, visiting your brick and mortar stores, or speaking to a CX agent on the phone.

 Why is omnichannel experience design important?

-Omnichannel designers focus on creating experiences that reflect this fluidity between different online and offline channels, and provide a seamless experience for the end user regardless of where and how they make contact with a business or organisation.
-It’s a practice that’s wholly user-focused, since the user is the only consistent factor in the scope of a project.
+Omnichannel commerce designers focus on creating customer journeys that reflect this fluidity between different online and offline channels and provide a seamless experience for the end-user regardless of where and how they make contact with a business or organisation.
+It’s a practice that’s wholly user-focused since the user is the only consistent factor in the scope of a project.

 Customers expect omnichannel

 The integration of digital technology into everyday life is now at a point where omnichannel user experiences are the norm.
 Users expect brands to provide an omnichannel experience, and their behaviour reflects this.

 66% of customers prefer to choose their journey through a brand’s channels when completing a task, and those customer journeys are rarely linear.
 A basic eCommerce transaction includes an average of 5.5 touchpoints but can rack up as many as 20 as the customer compares, considers, and explores the factors relating to a purchase decision.

 In our 2021 Consumer trends report, we revealed that while some 44% of people would want to open a bank account in person, 39% also want to be able to deal with that account wholly online.
 And that kind of omnichannel experience is only growing in demand across industries.

 These stats tell us that customers are behaving in ways that make distinctions between channels almost obsolete, and it follows that they’ll expect companies to do the same.
 The kicker?
 Consumers say they’re willing to pay up to 16% more for a great customer experience.